What is Laminated Veneer Lumber (LVL) and How It’s Made?

 LVL Wood Flooring

-Laminated veneer lumber is used more in framing wooden floors.
+Laminated veneer lumber is more commonly used in framing wood floors.
 Laminated veneer lumber (LVL) is compatible with I-joist floor framing.
-I-joists are used extensively in floor and roof framing.
-I-joists are strong and lightweight.
-Because of this, builders do not have trouble maintaining and leveling the floor.
-Its use makes it very easy to level the floor.
+I-joists are used extensively in floor and ceiling framing.
+I-joists are strong and lightweight, saving builders the hassle of maintaining and levelling floors.

-The I-joist frame has two parts, web and flange.
-The web is the part between the top flange and the bottom flange. web and flange together form the shape of the capital (I).
-Hence they are called I-joist.
-I-joists need to be installed carefully otherwise leading to structural failure.
+The I-joist frame has two parts: the web and the flange.
+The web is the part between the upper flange and the lower flange.
+The web and flange together form the shape of a capital (I).
+That’s why they are called I-joists.
+I-joists need to be installed carefully.
+Otherwise, structural failure may occur.

 Components for the Door and Window